Hosted by site sponsor WebMate.

 So, which is for me?
 Should I buy an iPhone 12 or iPhone 13?

-Just between the iPhone 12 and iPhone 13, it can be a challenging decision because the devices are quite close together in capability.
-The iPhone 12 costs US$100 less (or US$50 less if both devices are configured with 128 GB of storage).
+Just between the iPhone 12 and iPhone 13 (and ignoring subsequent models), it can be a challenging decision because the devices are quite close together in capability.
+The iPhone 12 originally cost US$100 less (or US$50 less if both devices were configured with 128 GB of storage).

 If you can put the extra storage to good use, the iPhone 13 also will get you (1) a bit faster performance, (2) a modestly brighter display, (3) a modestly better rear camera, (4) significantly improved battery life, and (5) dual eSIM support (outside of mainland China).
-Now, running iOS 16, the iPhone 13 also will get you (7) the improved Depth of Field photographic capability.
+Running iOS 16 (or later), the iPhone 13 also will get you (7) the improved Depth of Field photographic capability.

-Whether or not these modest feature improvements are worth the extra US$50 to US$100 to you is a personal decision.
+Although the value proposition has shifted somewhat on the used market, the iPhone 12 should still be a bit cheaper than the iPhone 13.
+Whether or not these modest feature improvements are worth the extra money to you is a personal decision.
 For some users, the significant improvement in battery life alone might be well worth the extra money for the iPhone 13.

 In Australia, site sponsor Mac City likewise has a variety of used iPhone models sold at low prices and available with a free warranty and fast shipping across Australia.